jpommerening/bench/README.md

 ### Initial setup:

-Just clone the template project and call the `subst.sh` script.
+Just clone the test project and call the `subst.sh` script.
 The script takes a single parameter: The name for your new project.
-It uses `git config` to determine your name and email, and inserts the current year into all license templates (which are BSD, by the way).
+It uses `git config` to determine your name and email, and inserts the current year into all license tests (which are BSD, by the way).

-    git clone git@github.com:jpommerening/template.git myproject
+    git clone git@github.com:jpommerening/test.git myproject
     cd myproject
     ./subst.sh myproject
     git commit